Approximating Source Location and Star Survivable Network Problems: Relations between SL and SN problems

+Note that {\sf SN} is a particular case of {\sf Survivable NA} when $E=\emptyset$, but it is easy to see that for edge-costs the problems are equivalent.
+As we shall see, {\sf SL} is related to the following two particular cases of {\sf NA} with node-costs:

+Fukunaga \cite{Fuk} observed that {\sf $\kappa'$-SL} is equivalent (via an approximation ratio preserving reduction) to {\sf Survivable {\cna}} with {\em edge-costs} and $q \equiv 1$.
+Here we further observe the following.
+For an edge-set/graph $J$ let $\delta_J(X)$ denote the set of edges in $J$ from $X$ to $V \setminus X$.

-We start by proving Observation~\ref{o:reduction}.
-The reduction is essentially the one in Definition~\ref{d:pq}.
-Given an instance of {\sf SSL} construct an instance of {\sf $s$-Based Rooted SNA} as follows: add to $G$ a new node $s$ of cost $0$, and for every $v \in V$ set $r_{sv}=d_v$ and put $p_v$ edges from $s$ to $v$ into $F$.
-Conversely, given an instance of {\sf $s$-Based Rooted SNA} with node-costs and with $\delta_G(s)=\emptyset$ and $c(s)=0$, construct an instance of {\sf SSL} as follows.
+\begin{observation} For both directed and undirected graphs, {\sf Survivable SL} is equivalent to {\sf Survivable {\cna}} with node-costs such that $\delta_G(s)=\emptyset$ and $c(s)=0$. \end{observation} \begin{proof} Given an instance of {\sf Survivable SL} construct an instance of {\sf Survivable {\cna}} as follows: add to $G$ a new node $s$ of cost $0$, and for every $v \in V$ set $r_{sv}=d_v$ and put $p_v$ edges from $s$ to $v$ into $F$.
+Conversely, given an instance of {\sf Survivable {\cna}}, construct an instance of {\sf Survivable SL} as follows.
 Remove $s$ from $G$, and for every $v \in V$ set $p_v$ to be the number of edges in $F$ from $s$ to $v$ and $d_v=r_{sv}$.
-In both directions, it is not hard to see that $S$ is a solution to the {\sf SSL} instance, if, and only if, the edge set $I$ of all edges in $F$ from $s$ to $S$ is a solution to the {\sf $s$-Based Rooted SNA} instance, and clearly $I$ and $S$ have the same node-cost.
+In both directions, it is not hard to see that $S$ is a solution to the {\sf Survivable SL} instance, if, and only if, the edge set $I$ of all edges in $F$ from $s$ to $S$ is a solution to the {\sf Survivable {\cna}} instance, and clearly $I$ and $S$ have the same node-cost.

-Note that in the above reduction, we have the following. \begin{itemize} \item The case of uniform demands (namely, $d_v=k$ for all $v \in V$) in {\sf SSL} corresponds to the case of rooted uniform requirements (namely $r_{sv}=k$ for all $v \in V \setminus \{s\}$) in {\sf $s$-Based Rooted SNA}. \item The case of unit costs (namely, $c_v=1$ for all $v \in V$) in {\sf SSL} corresponds to the version of {\sf $s$-Based Connectivity Augmentation} with node-costs, when we can pick $p_v$ edges from $s$ to $v$ by a cost of $1$. \end{itemize}

-Directed {\sf Rooted SNA} with edge-costs and uniform requirements $r_{sv}=k$ for all $v \in V$ can be solved in polynomial time \cite{FT}; this easily implies that also undirected {\sf Rooted $s$-Based SNA} with edge-costs can be solved in polynomial time.
-Thus the same holds for {\sf $\kappa'$-SSL}, since {\sf $\kappa'$-SSL} is a particular case of {\sf $s$-Based Rooted SNA} with edge-costs.